watermark-light

 Company Received Grievance Report Stakeholders Subject Matter and Progress Progress Update

 Runding Putra Persada 2022091919 Sep 2022 Report can be found here.
-Rainforest Action Network (RAN) Status: Case in progress
+Rainforest Action Network (RAN) Status: Case closed

 Non-compliant palm products from Mr. Mahmudin, a smallholder operating in the Rawa Singkil Wildlife Reserve (RSWR) area allegedly enter Wilmar’s supply chain through its supplier, PT Runding Putra Persada (PT RPP) via a Fresh Fruit Bunch (FFB) dealer CV Buana Indah (CV BI).